jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-unflatland-features/readme.md

 	* GEBCO with over 3,000 undersea locations
 * Seven levels of zoom
 * Click-and-go location map
+* Click on map to display heads-up placard with latitude, longitude and elevation
 * 14 Map Overlays including
 	* Real maps
 	* Color by normalized height